akshaykmr/oorja/docs/make-a-tab.md

 ### Props and RoomAPI

 Now that we know how tabs are rendered lets see what we can do with them.
-The idea is simple, using the provided props and event listners to your tab component add a simple functionality to the room.
+The idea is simple, using the provided props and event listeners to your tab component add a simple functionality to the room.

 ##### Tab badge
 I should introduce the badge first.
 Each tab has a badge that can be used for some minimal content and added ux.
 This is not a part of the tab component just some content that can be changed by calling a prop function in your tab (in this case `updateBadge`).
 For example the following picture shows unread message count in chat tab  and new content in code-editor tab when they are not in focus.